Health Benefits of a Plant-Based Diet

 Meanwhile, I was being monitored to check the status of the cancer.
 Within two months, the hot spots in my bones began to fade.
 My body actually encapsulated the lesion in my lung, and my liver enzymes normalized.
 I felt healthy and strong.
 And I have remained healthy for over 30 years.

 Dr. Ruth Heidrich is now in her 80’s and still running!
 Excellent Video Clip with her that is 3-minutes.
-Darren with Plant Fueled Life did an interview with her in 2015 and got a lot of questions answered.
+MamaSezz interviewed her recently in this article, An Interview with Plant-Based Athlete, Dr. Ruth Heidrich.

 Other Great Success Stories